-Water Resources Authority reported 11 combined sewer outflows in Boston Harbor and increased outreach for the along the Charles and Mystic department's free swimming rivers ranging from 1 hour and lessons.
+Amid Friday's tropical rainstorms, the Massachusetts Water Resources Authority reported 11 combined sewer outflows in Boston Harbor and along the Charles and Mystic rivers ranging from 1 hour and 45 minutes to hearly 8 hours.
 The MWRA reported three outflows, one still ongoing, as of 12:30 p.m.
 Monday after more rain fell on the region.

 "Rainfall can have a significant impact on beach water quality and can vary greatly from year to year," Save The Harbor/Save The Bay said.
-"Changes in the summer storm intensity and frequency can often explain the variations we see; 2020 was a relatively dry year, with only a few large summer storms and relatively fewer wet weather impacts.
+"Changes in the summer storm intensity and frequency can often explain the variations we see; 2020 was a relatively dry year, with only a few large summer storms and relatively fewer wet weather impacts." impacts.

-In February, Gov. Charlie Baker signed legislation that, starting next July, will require sewer system operators to issue public advisories within two hours of a discharge and every eight hours until the discharge has ended, with a final advisory within two hours of its
+In February, Gov, Charlie Baker signed legislation that, starting next July, will require sewer system operators to issue public advisories within two hours of a discharge and every eight hours until the discharge has ended, with a final advisory within two hours of its conclusion.

-At the time of the signing, "Now is the time to fix our advocates said that about 3 water infrastructure and stop the billion gallons of raw or flow of pathogens to our partially treated sewage are beaches," Environment discharged to the state's
+At the time of the signing, advocates said that about 3 billion gallons of raw or partially treated sewage are discharged to the state's waterways each year.

-Baker administration to impose cleaner, increase of the maximum fine swimming designated areas at state parks and beaches from \$200 to \$500
+Safe swimming is about more than water quality.
+A spate of drownings this summer led the Baker administration to impose new limits on swimming at DCR beaches and to propose an increase of the maximum fine for swimming outside designated areas at state parks and beaches from \$200 to \$500.